 You can drop off athletic shoes of any brand for recycling.
 There are two ways you can recycle your shoes through the Nike Reuse-A-Shoe program:

-- You can mail your shoes directly to Nike’s recycling Nike cannot pay for shipping costs, and to ensure that the shipping and collection of shoes doesn’t negatively offset the environmental benefit of recycling, they encourage you to drop off your shoes at a collection point if possible.
+- You can mail your shoes directly to Nike’s recycling facility.
+Nike cannot pay for shipping costs, and to ensure that the shipping and collection of shoes doesn’t negatively offset the environmental benefit of recycling, they encourage you to drop off your shoes at a drop off point if possible.